-- Underage consumption and/or intoxication are prohibited in and around the residence halls and Mines Park Apartments. - Being in a room or apartment where alcohol is being consumed, even if the underage student is not consuming it themselves. - Possession of drug and alcohol paraphernalia in the residence halls. - Alcohol paraphernalia includes but is not limited to: empty cans or bottles, boxes with alcohol logos, shot glasses.
+- Underage consumption and/or intoxication are prohibited in and around the residence halls and Mines Park Apartments. - Being in a room or apartment where alcohol is being consumed, even if the underage student is not consuming it themselves. - Possession of drug and alcohol paraphernalia in the residence halls. - Alcohol paraphernalia includes but is not limited to: empty containers, shot glasses, and wine glasses.
 These items are permitted in Mines Park if they belong to a resident who is of legal drinking age unless evidence of excessive flagrant alcohol usage. - Drug paraphernalia includes but is not limited to: any item used to smoke or inject drugs not prescribed to the individual into the body.
 These items do not have to contain illegal drugs to be considered paraphernalia. - Hosting individuals in a room or apartment where alcohol is present. - Providing alcoholic beverages or other drugs to individuals that are under the legal age. - Possession, production, or actively seeking to obtain, a fictitious or fraudulent ID. - Possession of a keg, common source, or large quantities of an alcoholic beverage-regardless of age. - The misuse or unauthorized distribution or possession of prescription medication. - Disruptive behavior because of the consumption of alcohol or other drugs.
-Disruptive behavior includes, but is not limited to, persons who are abusive, disorderly, destructive, combative, loss of bodily functions, or a person's actions that result in the destruction of property belonging to another student, Mines, the City of Golden or other public space, or privatelyowned property. - Disorderly conduct, including but not limited to: failure to comply with University or law enforcement official (i.e., refusal to open a room door, refusal to produce identification, giving false or misleading information, or failing to complete a disciplinary sanction), arrest for public intoxication, acute, emergency medical care. - Pursuant to the Colorado School of Mines Illegal Drugs Policy, the use and storage of medical marijuana is prohibited on campus, regardless of whether the user possesses a Medical Marijuana Registry identification.
-Any student who has obtained a Medical Marijuana Registry identification must meet with the Dean of Students to discuss expectations and to provide appropriate documentation.
+Disruptive behavior includes, but is not limited to, persons who are abusive, disorderly, destructive, combative, loss of bodily functions, or a person's actions that result in the destruction of property belonging to another student, Mines, the City of Golden or other public space, or privately-owned property. - Disorderly conduct, including but not limited to: failure to comply with University or law enforcement official (i.e., refusal to open a room door, refusal to produce identification, giving false or misleading information), arrest for public intoxication, acute, emergency medical care. - Public intoxication (staggering, slurring of words, vomiting, loss of bodily fluids, etc.). - Permitting others (students or guests) to use assigned living quarters to consume alcohol in violation of the alcohol policy. - There is vandalism or damage done to property or other people by an intoxicated student. - A student harasses or is abusive to other students or college authorities and there is evidence of alcohol use. - Use of false identification in order to consume alcohol and avoid detection by staff or security, or failure to provide identification when requested by a college official.